matcic/carbon/rfcs/text/refactoring-date-component.md

 # Detailed design

 The date passed to the picker component can be updated through a `useEffect` hook that checks the current value in the input is both a valid format (based on the value recieved from the locale context) and parses to a valid Date.
 As such the component will be able to maintain a significantly reduced amount of internal state for the `selectedDate` and the `open` state for the picker component.
-The `Picker` will be implemented via a render prop to support composition rather than rendered internally, to support better flexibility across different screen sizes and UI layouts.
-Utilising a render prop pattern will ensure we are able to pass the props into the `Picker` to allow it to work with the input.
-Furthermore, using a compositional approach will also make it easier for us to support any future feature requests we may receive relating to the `Picker` component.
+The `DatePicker` will be baked into the `Date` component and we will surface the interface defined in the [react-day-picker](https://react-day-picker.js.org/api/DayPicker) docs via a `pickerProps` object and as such it can be moved to an `__internal__` directory: we will also include a link to `react-day-picker` documentations in our prop tables.

 ```jsx
   // src/components/date/date.component.js